Home/Frameworks/Marketing psychology

 Key takeaways

-• Understand the core concepts of Self-determination theory.
+• Understand the core concepts of Self-determination Theory.

-• Apply Self-determination theory to growth decisions and prioritization.
+• Apply Self-determination Theory to growth decisions and prioritization.

 • Measure the impact with practical metrics and real-world benchmarks.